Modern paganism in the UK: cycles and seasons

 The beauty and responsibility of revival

 Some might find it disheartening to realise that much of what we practise as Paganism is reconstructed.
 I see it differently.
-To me, it speaks to the human impulse to find meaning and connection, to honour the earth and to celebrate life’s cycles.
+To me, it speaks to the human need to find meaning and connection, to honour the earth and to celebrate life’s cycles.

 When we hold that complexity with care, our practice becomes more honest, and more grounded.